kentliau/redbubble-template/readme.md

 ## How to use

 Two ways of using the template
-1. You open the template image in your favorite software and using it as a size and proportion guide.
+1. You open the template image in your favorite software and using it as a canvas, size and proportion guide.
-2. You already have a artwork in arbitrary size (like from your camera), you then layer the template image on top of your artwork as a size and proportion guide.
+2. You already have a artwork in arbitrary size (like from your camera), you then layer the template image on top of your artwork as a canvas, size and proportion guide.
 You then scale, crop or patch your artwork accordingly.

 What the colors mean
 - **Green**: Main printing zone, you should focus your design around here.